 Sirs, in the month of April 2024, CJP had released a ready to use Handbook, Towards a Hate Free Nation and the Handbook succinctly provides latest jurisprudence from the Supreme Court of India (SC) and Bombay High Court (HC) CJP that re-emphasise the role and responsibility to both prevent and prosecute targeted violence.
 This comprehensive booklet on preventive and other measures provides the measures that must be adopted by police and district administration in cases of such provocative events where inciting hate speeches are likely to be delivered.
-CJP believes that countering hate is a collective responsibility of both the concerned citizenry and the authorities.
+CJP believes defending human rights in the courts and beyond that countering hate is a collective responsibility of both the concerned citizenry and the authorities.